 NCBI.
 (2021) Hamstring Injury www.ncbi.nlm.nih.gov/books/NBK558936/

-The information herein on "Tense Hips, Hamstrings, and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Tense Hips, Hamstrings, and Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.